hashim222/hash-dental-care/README.md

         * As a site admin I would like to create base html file which contains header/nav and footer for multiple pages.
         * As a site admin I would to add an option that if the user tries to book appointment without login/sign up, users will be asked to login/sign up.
         * As a site Admin I would like to redirect users to manage booking page after they submit an appointment form so they can see if their appointment is approved or not.
-        * As a site Admin I would like to add an option if user's are approved by admin they wont be able to update or cancel appointments.
+        * As a site Admin I would like to add an option which will not allow the user to change or update appointment details once the appointment has been approved and the appointment status has changed from pending to approved.

     * ## Wireframes
         * Project wireframe was created by using [Balsamiq Wireframes](https://balsamiq.com/wireframes/)